tgnemecek/locamex/readme.md

 - To push to locamex use "git push production master" (using a branch is possible, but should use master instead);

 ## Changelog:

+### Version 1.9.1

+-  Fixed Shipping/Receive not returning correctly;
+-  RegisterAccessories now blocks place change if item is rented;
+-  Fixed reseting INSS/ISS values when they were set to 0;
+-  Fixed Calendar dates not changing in Billing;

 ### Version 1.9.0